-1 Steven Achelis , Technical Analysis.
+1 Steven Achelis, Technical Analysis.
 2 John Murphy, Technical Analysis of Financial Markets.

-Semester :III Electives III Electives [Finance]
+Semester III Electives [Finance]

-Title of the Subject / : Derivatives Derivatives and Risk Management
+Title of the Subject / Derivatives and Risk Management

 Course

 Course Code :

 Credits : 4 Duration in Hrs. : 40

+Learning Objectives

-- 1. To understand the concepts related to derivatives markets and gain in depth knowledge of functioning of derivatives markets. - 2.
-To learn the derivatives pricing and application of strategies for financial risk management. - 3.
-To acquaint learners with the trading, clearing and settlement mechanism in derivatives markets.
+1. To understand the concepts related to derivatives markets and gain in depth knowledge of functioning of derivatives markets.

+2. To learn the derivatives pric management.

+3. To acquaint learners with the trading, clearing and settlement mechanism in derivatives markets.

 Prerequisites if any Financial management, mathematics and statistics.

-Connection with subjects in SAPM, Corporate valuation the current or Future courses
+Connection with subjects in SAPM, Corporate valuation

+the current or Future courses